piotr-kalanski/SPlot/README.md

 - Provide simple API in Scala for data visualization similar to ggplot (http://ggplot2.org/) and Seaborn (https://seaborn.pydata.org/)
 - Support exploratory data analysis

+Currently project is **NOT** focused on:

+- Performance
+- Rich possibilities for customization

 # Getting started

 Import implicits, which adds methods to Scala collection enabling plotting: